 She's holding her hand to her mouth, "Yes, I'm fine.
 Carry on."
 She takes her time to compose herself.

-Astarion rolls his eyes and climbs down to join us, stepping carefully around the mess.
 Shadowheart tries her best to brush off as much of the entrails as possible, "Well... at least she's taken care of."
-She tries to hide the gagging in the back of her throat.
+She tries to hide the gagging in the back of her throat and maintains a healthy pragmatism.

-Lae'zel's voice oozes with intolerance, "If your powers are unpredictable then how can we rely upon you in a fight?"
-She tucks the Everburn Blade back in its sheath.
+Lae'zel's voice bites through Shadowheart's resignation.
+"If your powers are unpredictable, then how can we rely upon you in a fight?"
+She tucks her blade back in its sheath, folding her arms in brazen challenge to me.

-Playfully offended, I follow the challenge, "You can rely on me to kill and not completely miss a swing against a lethargic giant standing directly in front of me."
+I play at offense to her meager observation.
+"You can rely on me to kill and not completely miss a swing against a lethargic giant standing directly in front of me."

 Lae'zel's nostrils flair, "Even the most seasoned warrior may miss a strike from time to time, at least she didn't incapacitate me!"